Chidambaram attacks Centre for abstaining from voting on UNHRC resolution against Sri Lanka | Politics

 India had abstained from voting, saying its approach to the question of human rights in Sri Lanka is guided by two fundamental considerations.

-One is support to Lankan Tamils for equality, justice, dignity and peace and the other is ensuring the unity, stability and territorial integrity of that nation.
+One is support to Lankan Tamils for equality, justice, dignity and peace and the other is ensuring the unity, stability and territorial integrity of that nation, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)